PrairieLearn/PrairieLearn/docs/externalGrading.md

 ```
 - Modify your PL docker run call to include the jobs directory.

-##### Docker Compose
-We have a `docker-compose.yml` in the top level of the PraireLearn repository which will build a local image of PraireLearn and run it in a container named `pl`.
-The test course directory will be mounted as a course.

-To build the image and start the container, type `docker-compose up` in the root directory.

-To remove the container, type `docker-compose down`.
-To force the image to rebuild before restarting the container, type `docker-compose build`.

 ##### Shell Command
 On MacOS and Linux, `cd` to your course directory and copy-paste the following command:
 ```sh